Dash-Industry-Forum/DASH-IF-IOP/21-Timing.inc.md

 1. A [=dynamic MPD=] may change over time, with clients retrieving new snapshots of the [=MPD=] when the validity duration of the previous snapshot expires.

 [[!MPEGDASH]] 5.4.1 requires:
-* A dynamic MPD SHALL conform to the constraints in this document not only at its moment of initial publishing but through the entire <dfn>MPD validity duration</dfn>, which is a period of `MPD@minimumUpdatePeriod` starting from the moment the MPD download is started by a client, unless overridden by [[#inband|in-band validity expiration signaling]].
+* A dynamic MPD conforms to the MPD constraints not only at its moment of initial publishing but through the entire <dfn>MPD validity duration</dfn>, which is a period of `MPD@minimumUpdatePeriod` starting from the moment the MPD download is started by a client, unless overridden by [[#inband|in-band validity expiration signaling]].

 Advisement: The [=MPD validity duration=] starts when the MPD download is initiated by a client, which may be some time after it is generated/published!